 For international students, there are substantial fees charged by UNSW (and all Australian universities).
 Any questions regarding fees are best addressed to the UNSW Graduate Research School.

 There are various scholarships available.
-In addition, you can suppliment your income by teaching part-time in the School of Physics.
+In addition, you can supplement your income by teaching part-time in the School of Physics.

 Please note that the scholarships are very limited in number and are highly competitive.
-You would typically have to rank in the top few percent of applicants to stand a good chance.
+You would typically have to rank in the top quartile of applicants to stand a good chance.
 The factors taken into account when considering the award of a scholarship include:

-To be very competitive for a scholarship for a PhD you would be from an excellent university (within the top 500 in the world), have a 3 year BSc and a 2 year MSc with a substantial research component, have been in the top few percent in your class, and have published one or two papers in peer reviewed journals as first author.
-You may have had several years of research experience subsequent to your MSc.
+To be highly competitive for a scholarship for a PhD you would be from an excellent university (within the top 500 in the world), have a 3 year BSc and a 2 year MSc with a substantial research component, have been in the top few percent in your class, and have published one or two papers in peer reviewed journals as first author.

 Click here for the official UNSW policy on English language requirements.
 You may need to do a formal test (e.g., TOEFL) and reach a minimum standard.